Private Company or Business Investment

 IRS Prohibited Transaction Rules

-The IRS and the Internal Revenue Code do not describe what a self-directed IRA can invest in, only what it cannot invest in.
-Internal Revenue Code Sections 408 & 4975 prohibits Disqualified Persons from engaging in certain type of transactions, such as life insurance, collectibles, or any transaction directly or indirectly involving or benefiting a “disqualified person.”
-A “disqualified person” is essentially defined as the IRA holder and any of his or her lineal descendants, as well as any entities controlled by such persons.
+The IRS (Internal Revenue Service) and the Internal Revenue Code (IRC) don’t describe what a Self-Directed IRA can invest in.
+However, it describes what assets a Self-Directed IRA cannot invest in.
+Internal Revenue Code Sections 408 & 4975 prohibits Disqualified Persons from engaging in certain type of transactions.
+These include life insurance, collectibles, or transactions directly or indirectly involving or benefiting a “disqualified person.”

-In general, one has two options when using an IRA to buy or invest in a private company or business.
+Generally, you have two options when using an IRA for a private company or business investment.

-- Custodian Controlled: With the custodian controlled self-directed IRA, a special IRA custodian will serve as the custodian of the IRA and allow you to make alternative asset investments, such as a private business or a private company.
+With the custodian controlled Self-Directed IRA, a special IRA custodian will serve as the custodian of the IRA and allow you to make alternative asset investments.
+This includes a private business or a private company.
 The IRA custodian will then invest the IRA funds at the sole direction of the client.
-The investment will be held in the name of the IRA custodian, such as IRA Financial Trust Company FBO John Doe IRA.
-The IRA custodian will be responsible for making all payments regarding the IRA investment, including paying expenses.
+The IRA holds the investment in the name of the IRA custodian.
+An example is Financial Trust Company FBO John Doe IRA.
+The IRA custodian is responsible for making all payments regarding the IRA investment, including paying expenses.

-When it comes to using IRA or 401(k) plan funds to invest in a private company or business, other than the prohibited transaction rules, the one additional issue that must be addressed is whether the transaction would trigger a little-known tax known as the Unrelated Business Taxable Income tax (UBIT or UBTI).
+When it comes to using IRA or 401(k) plan funds to invest in a private company or business, other than the prohibited transaction rules, there’s an additional issue to address.
+This is whether the transaction will trigger a tax known as the Unrelated Business Taxable Income tax (UBIT or UBTI).
 If the UBTI tax is triggered, an IRA investment into a private business or company can be subject to a tax as high as 37%.

-In general, under the self directed IRA UBTI rules, if the private company or business is operated through a passthrough entity, such as an LLC or partnership, the income generated by the private company or business that is allocated to the IRA would likely trigger the UBTI tax if it exceeded $1000 for the year.
-Whereas, if the private company or business was operated as a C corporation, the UBTI tax would not apply as the c corporation in essence is blocking the application of the UBTI tax.
-This is the reason why when you use your IRA to invest in the public stocks, such as Apple or Google, the UBTI tax does not apply since almost all public companies are C corporations.
+Whereas, if the private company or business was operated as a C corporation, the UBTI tax will not apply as the C corporation is blocking the application of the UBTI tax.
+As a result, when you use your IRA to invest in public stocks, such as Apple or Google, the UBTI tax does not apply.
+This is because almost all public companies are C corporations.